 Born in 1977, Anthony Hawley is an interdisciplinary artist and writer.
 Recipient of fellowships and awards from the MacDowell Colony, the Hermitage Artist Retreat, and Arte Studio Ginistrelle among others, he has exhibited throughout the United States and abroad.
-His environments, installations, and performances have been presented at Spazju Kreattiv in Valletta, Malta; Vox Populi in Philadelphia; Dolphin Gallery in Kansas City; the Museum of Nebraska Art and elsewhere.
+His environments, works, and performances have been presented at Spazju Kreattiv in Valletta, Malta; Vox Populi in Philadelphia; Dolphin Gallery in Kansas City; the Museum of Nebraska Art and elsewhere.
 In April 2016, CounterCurrent, The Menil Colleciton, and Aurora Picture Show presented his work “Fault Diagnosis” in Houston, TX.
 A five-day multimedia event, “Fault Diagnosis” appeared across the city of Houston engaging audiences with new technologies, live performance, video, and a 1985 Nissan Pulsar NX.
 In general, his hybrid practice is driven by a fascination with narrative, story, and the fictions we construct.

 Most recently, with Chiara String Quartet violinist Rebecca Fischer, he forms The Afield, a multidisciplinary collaboration for violin, video, and electronics.
 The duo has premiered new and original works at venues such as National Sawdust in Brooklyn, Bay Chamber Concerts in Maine, the North Dakota Museum of Art, and the Harare Festival of the Arts in Harare, Zimbabwe.